Zimbabwe Library Association: Annual Conference

-The ZimLA) holds an annual International Conference under a theme set for that year.
-This conference bring together scholars & Information professionals from different Library and Records disciplines to avail opportunities brought by the emergence of new technologies and the subsequent rapid developments obtaining in the dynamic 21st century library and information service environment.
+ZimLA holds an annual International Conference under a theme set for that year.
+This conference brings together scholars information professionals from different library and records disciplines to avail opportunities brought by the emergence of new technologies and the subsequent rapid developments obtaining in the dynamic 21st century library and information service environment.
 The Conference provides a platform for the establishment of technological transformation in the information field among national and international researchers and experts, as well as introduction of national and international best practices in these fields.
-The conference is hosted by one Branch on a rotation based framework.
+The conference is hosted by one Branch on a rotation basis.

 Branch Workshops

 Workshops are hosted by the association's branches and are usually run under a theme for that activity.
-The workshops may also be sponsored or run with a partner organisation.
+The workshops may also be sponsored or run with a partner organization.

 Zimbabwe International Book Fair librarians Workshop

 The Zimbabwe International Book Fair Association (ZIBFA) is a non-profit making association of professionals from the literary community within and outside Zimbabwe.
 ZimLA holds a seminar for librarians at the ZIBF which has been regarded as Africa's premier book and publishing trade fair.